Scheduling Personal Property

 Following this insurance continuing education, course agents will be able to understand the exclusions and limitations for high-value and special personal property in homeowners and automobile insurance policies and the endorsements and coverage options available to provide coverage for these exposures.
 Insurance Agents will be able to explain both the exclusions and coverage options to clients to assist them in identifying the exposures and selecting proper coverage options to treat them.
 This course discusses the Personal Articles Floater, HO 61 and HO 60 endorsements to the HO policy, the Personal Effects Floater, the Personal Property Floater, and various individual floaters.
 Detailed information is included regarding underwriting as well as coverage.

-New Hampshire State Requirements
+North Carolina State Requirements

 Continuing Education Hours